Step 1

 What to Expect: A Day in the Life of a Women Empowerment Volunteer

 Each day is filled with connection, conversation, and collaboration.
-You’ll inspire and be inspired, whether you're teaching in a classroom or sharing stories under a shade tree.
+You’ll inspire and be inspired—whether you're leading a workshop, supporting a group discussion, or simply sharing stories within the community.

 Empowering women doesn’t just change lives—it transforms entire communities.
 As a volunteer, you’ll help Kenyan women discover their voice, build confidence, and reclaim their power.